Equality, Diversity and Inclusion

 The EDI's vision statement lies at the heart of the work they do:

 Health and wellbeing is important to ensure staff and students have a positive experience in the work place and reach their full potential.

-As well as accessing University sports facilities, including the new £40 million David Ross Sports Centre, faculty staff can now book on to weekly activities using the new Juice Hub.
+As well as accessing University sports facilities, including the £40 million David Ross Sports Centre, faculty staff can access wellbeing rescources and take part in activities via the Faculty of Engineering Wellbeing Team.

 During 2019/20 academic year, the Faculty focused on promoting trans inclusion, culminating in an event to celebrate The International Trans Day of Visibility.

 To access training rescources from the event, visit Curious About Identity? on Teams.

 Follow up activities will be planned for our return to campus.

 We are delighted to hold an Athena Gold Award for our work in gender equality.